U.S. refiners talk up renewable projects after a year of lousy fuel demand

 Marathon reported losses of $12.2 billion for 2020.
 Hennigan said the company isn’t clear what gasoline and diesel demand will be post-pandemic.

-Marathon’s Dickinson, North Dakota, refinery, started producing renewable fuels sold in California late last year.
+The company’s Dickinson, North Dakota, refinery started producing renewable fuels sold in California late last year.

 Currently, refiners make the most money selling into California as the state’s low carbon fuel standard encourages the production of renewable diesel, which is subsidized by federal and state policies.